-In order to realize the vision of socially intelligent machines, we computationally model human-human and human-robot dyadic and group interaction on dimensions including rapport, synchrony, and mimicry, in both naturalistic and laboratory contexts.
-We are currently working on several projects that aim to automatically identify synchronous actions in stationary, mobile, and real-time systems.
+Presently, we computationally model both human-human and human-robot group interaction across multiple naturalistic contexts, including: psychomotor synchrony, clinical teamwork, and face-to-face interaction.
+We are currently working on several projects that aim to automatically identify and inform synchronous actions in stationary, mobile, and real-time systems.

 Iqbal, T., Gonzales, M., and Riek, L.D.
 (2014) "A Model for Time-Synchronized Sensing and Motion to Support Human-Robot Fluency".
 In Proc. of the 9th ACM/IEEE International Conference on Human-Robot Interaction (HRI) Workshop on Timing in HRI. [pdf]